Log-Wall/nexMap/README.md

 # nexMap
-nexMap provides access to the mudlet community map while using the Nexus client.
+nexMap provides access to the Achaea crowd map while using the Nexus client.